 We have searched for several years for the right home for this project, seeking a reliable, welcoming, yet quiet corner of the Caribbean.
-After a long history of cane growing, Grenada is today a blank canvas: ideal for a fresh start with new, clean, disease-resident varieties.
+After a long history of cane growing, Grenada is today a blank canvas: ideal for a fresh start with new, clean, disease-resistant varieties.

 With its hilly terrain, altitude range, volcanic and alluvial soils there is a good variety of microclimates or ‘terroirs’, as the winemakers call them, for cane.